| The Marine HeadThe most talked about and least used device on a boat.Because we all need to access a toilet now and then, most boats have a head on

 tank and emptied only at a shore-side pump-out facility.
 No Discharge Zones mean

 exactly that.
 Failure to comply can result in major fines and/or jail time.
+Besides types of MSDs, you may also choose between a manually operated macerator/pump

 and an electrically operated macerator/pump.
 Electrically operated heads are very

 nice, but bear in mind that, if you lose power, you won't be able to use them.
+Odor from holding tanks can be a real problem.
+Make sure your holding tank is

 properly vented.
 I have heard horror stories where unvented tanks have exploded

+on a hot day.
+Seriously.
 Treating your holding tank with chemicals is a must!
 Which chemical is best?

 Ask ten different boaters that question and you will most likely get ten different